 If you don’t have any assets to divide, you will use a clean break order, and if you do have assets, you will use a consent order.

-You can either get help from an online divorce service such as Easy Online Divorce who charge from £179 to £579, or from a solicitor who will cost in the region of £600-£1,500.
+You can either get help from an online divorce service such as Easy Online Divorce who charge from £299 to £699, or from a high street solicitor that will cost in the region of £750-£2,500.
 The court decides and approves the final settlement, so the decision on which service to use will come down to the complexity of your situation, and how amicable you can keep the negotiations with your spouse.

 It’s a common misconception that when Adultery (or certain unreasonable behaviours) has taken place that they are entitled to more or less within the financial divorce agreement.
-This is not correct, except in rare circumstances, such as murder or gambling addiction.
+Whatever may be the reasons for divorce, this is not correct, except in rare circumstances, such as murder or gambling addiction.
 The grounds for the divorce and who was to blame for its breakdown and the division of assets are treated as separate issues.

 The agreement you reach on your finances should look at other facts, such as future earning potential and fairness.
 The starting point is a 50-50 split, but in reality, an unequal division may be needed to ensure both spouses can continue with their lives in relative financial security.

-You can only apply for a consent order once you have started the divorce process and got to the decree nisi stage.
+You can only apply for a consent order once you have started the Divorce Process UK and got to the decree nisi stage.
 In some cases, it can take 6 months for the court to seal an order so start negotiating with your spouse as early as possible and submit your financial order to the court as soon as your decree nisi is pronounced.